data-dot-all/dataall/pages/code.md

 of views.
 There are views that apply to multiple components.
 For example, we use the Stack views in several tabs of our components.

-Inside the views we use hooks from `hooks` and call the GraphQL APIs defined in `api`.
+Inside the views we use hooks from `hooks/` and call the GraphQL APIs defined in `api/`.

 ### components, theme and icons
 Auxiliary UI resources used in views: